nandorojo/dripsy/README.md

 While React Native has some nice component libraries, it lacks responsive styles that respond to theme changes.

 No longer.
 The goal of this library is to let you go from idea -> universal, themed styles without much effort.

+There have been many discussions about what responsive design should look like in React Native.
+After trying many, many different ways, I'm convinced this is the best.

 # 👀 What does Dripsy look like?